Basis-Theory/basistheory-integration-guides/collections/guides/quickstart/get_started.md

 ## Create an Application

 Generate your first API key.
 To generate your first API key head to the [portal](https://portal.basistheory.com/applications) and click "Create New Application" in the Applications tab.
+Enter an application name and select the application's type, which for our guide can be `Server to Server`.
 Select the following scopes when creating your API Key

-- `token:decrypt`
-- `token:read`
+- `token:general:create`
-- `token:create`
+- `token:general:read:high`

 After your API key is generated, copy your API key.
 You'll need it for a future step.